atet/learn/codec/README.md

 ## 4. Your First Transcoding

 * If you open the video `Ferris Wheel - 18386.mp4`, you'll notice that there's no audio
-* **We are going to combine the video and audio into one file**
+* **We are going to combine the video and audio files you downloaded into a single file**
-* In the Command Prompt, navigate to the directory with the two files and execute the following command:
+* In the Command Prompt, navigate to the Example folder with the two files and execute the following command:

 ```
 ffmpeg -i "Ferris Wheel - 18386.mp4" -i "Chuzausen_-_06_-_Raro_Bueno.mp3" -c copy -shortest -map 0:v:0 -map 1:a:0 output.mp4